Azure-Samples/MachineLearningSamples-BigData/Docs/scenario-big-data.md

 * An [Azure account](https://azure.microsoft.com/en-us/free/) (free trials are available).
 * An installed copy of [Azure Machine Learning Workbench](./overview-what-is-azure-ml.md) following the [quick start installation guide](./quick-start-installation.md) to install the program and create a workspace.
 * This scenario assumes that you are running Azure Machine Learning (ML) Workbench on Windows 10.
 If you are using macOS, the instruction is largely the same.
-* A Data Science Virtual Machine (DSVM) for Linux (Ubuntu). (https://azuremarketplace.microsoft.com/en-us/marketplace/apps/microsoft-ads.linux-data-science-vm-ubuntu).
+* A Data Science Virtual Machine (DSVM) for Linux (Ubuntu).
 You can provision an Ubuntu DSVM following the [instructions](https://docs.microsoft.com/en-us/azure/machine-learning/machine-learning-data-science-provision-vm).
 Click [here](https://ms.portal.azure.com/#create/microsoft-ads.linux-data-science-vm-ubuntulinuxdsvmubuntu) for quick start.
 We recommend using a virtual machine with at least 8 cores and 32 GB of memory.
 You need the DSVM IP address, user name, and password to try out this example.
-Please save the following table with the DSVM info for later steps:
+Save the following table with the DSVM info for later steps:

  Field Name| Value |
  |------------|------|